Akif9748/discordjs-v12-to-v13/README.md

  client.user.setPresence({ activity: { name: 'with discord.js' } });
  client.user.setPresence({ activities: [{ name: 'with discord.js' }] });
 ```
+The User.presence property has been removed.
+Presences are now only found on GuildMember.

 ```js
  Guild.fetchVanityCode().then(code => console.log(`Vanity URL: https://discord.gg/${code}`));